The National Service Desk (NSD) is the single point-of-contact for all staff in the HSE to get IT services.

 Out-of-hours emergency contact

-An emergency out-of-hours service (8pm to 8am Monday to Sunday) is available on 0818 300 300.
+An emergency out-of-hours service (5pm to 8am Monday to Friday and all day Saturday and Sunday) is available on 0818 300 300.
 This should only be used for emergencies that cannot wait for normal working hours.

-NSD staff will determine what action to take per ticket, troubleshoot (triage) and resolve.
-In some cases, tickets may require assistance from other support teams.
+NSD staff will determine what action to take per ticket, troubleshoot (triage) and in some cases, may be able to resolve.
+Tickets may sometimes require assistance from other IT support teams.

 Cork University Hospital (CUH)